Friend with Benefit

 "Friend with Benefit" is the sixth episode of the twenty-seventh season of the American animated television series The Simpsons, and the 580th episode of the series overall.
+The episode was directed by Matthew Faughnan and written by Rob LaZebnik.
 It aired in the United States on Fox on November 8, 2015.

+In this episode, Lisa becomes friends with a rich girl, and Homer uses it to enjoy the rich lifestyle.
+Kristen Bell guest starred as Harper Jambowski, and illusionist David Copperfield appeared as himself.
+The episode received positive reviews.

 Plot

 The episode opens with a short parody of the Disney short Feast entitled "Fat".
 Santa's Little Helper is fed scraps from the Simpsons' dinner table until he gets too fat and dies.
 He goes to Heaven and God offers him a choice between Fit Dog Heaven and Fat Dog Hell.
 Fat Dog Hell flashes a "Free Pizza" sign and Santa's Little Helper runs inside.

 Homer sees a commercial for a self-lifting chair and becomes interested in buying one, but the $1,100 price dismays him.
 After Lenny and Carl suggest that he try to raise the money through crowdfunding, Homer posts a video that persuades the residents of Springfield to donate.
 He soon has enough to buy the chair and posts a follow-up video of himself enjoying it, but the townspeople become so enraged upon seeing his frivolous use of their money that they storm the Simpson house and destroy the chair.

 Meanwhile, at Springfield Elementary, Lisa tries to attract potential members for the school magic club.
 A girl named Harper Jambowski (voiced by Kristen Bell) becomes interested in signing up, and the two begin to spend time together.
 Lisa tries to calm Homer's anger about losing the chair by asking him to take her and Harper to an Australian boy band concert, for which Harper's father Mike has already bought tickets.
 Homer agrees, but is surprised to discover that the group's seats are in an expensive VIP skybox.
 Mike, a wealthy entrepreneur and owner of several businesses and sports teams, joins them in the box, and he and Homer strike up a friendship of their own.